 Work is underway to build the necessary evidence base for draft climate policies for the Local Plan (LP) partial update, taking account of feedback from the Regulation 18 public consultation, as well as the results of recent examinations of other authorities' Local Plans which contain ambitious climate policies.
 Sustainable transport consultants are drafting LP policies in line with the findings of the district-wide Sustainable Transport Strategy research.
-Consultants have been selected to deliver an updated evidence base and policies for renewable energy in the district, and procurement is being prepared for consultants to deliver an evidence base and policies for sustainable construction, a key plank of the updated LP.
-A district-wide carbon emissions 'pathways' study, which builds on similar work already undertaken for the Cotswold National Landscape, is due to report at the start of Q2.
-The study will establish how steeply emissions need to fall in each sector of the District's economy in order to meet international and national net zero carbon commitments.
-In addition the updated Cotswold Design Code will be procured during Q2.

-The electric vehicle charge point business case was agreed by Cabinet in March 2022 for Council-owned car parks providing 20 charging connections.
-Following the replacement of outdated EVCPs at Old Market Way car park, Moreton-in-Marsh and The Beeches car park, Cirencester, further installations are currently running behind schedule due principally to delays in responses from electricity distribution network operators (DNOs) and extreme pressures on all EVCP installers who are trying to keep pace with the rapid growth of the EVCP market.
-It is now expected that the Rissington Road and Trinity Road car park charge points will be installed at the start of Q2, and funding secured from the DfT's On-Street Residential Charging Scheme will enable local residents without off-street parking to charge overnight and outside of office hours.
+Consultants have been appointed to deliver an updated evidence base and policies for renewable energy in the district, and an evidence base and policies for sustainable construction, both key planks of the updated LP.
+In addition the updated Cotswold Design Code will be procured during Q2, which is likely to contain important components of low carbon building design.
+Further installations of electric vehicle charge points in Council-owned carparks continue to run behind schedule.
+It is now expected that the Rissington Road and Trinity Road car park charge points will be installed before the end of Q3, and funding secured from the DfT's On-Street Residential Charging Scheme will enable local residents without off-street parking to charge overnight and outside of office hours.